marchbox/declarative-validation-messages-proposal/PROPOSAL.md

 1. Enhancing the existing `<output>` element
 2. Add a new `<error>` element, or with a different name

 But both options share a similar set of mechanisms.
 I’ll illustrate the abstract mechanisms first, then detail the pros and cons of each option.
-We’ll use the term “display element” to represent the element that displays the validation messages, it could either be an `<output>` element or an `<error>` element.
+I’ll use the term “display element” to represent the element that displays the validation messages, it could either be an `<output>` element or an `<error>` element.

 ### How it works